How ideCAD defines inherent torsion according to ASCE 7-16?

 Inherent torsion is included automatically when performing a three-dimensional analysis with the program using either a rigid or semirigid diaphragm.

-For diaphragms that are not flexible, the distribution of lateral forces at each level is considered the effect of the inherent torsional moment, Mt, resulting from eccentricity between the locations of the center of mass and the center of rigidity.
-For flexible diaphragms, the distribution of forces to the vertical elements should be accounted for the position and distribution of the masses supported.
+For rigid diaphragms, lateral force distribution at each level is considered the effect of the inherent torsional moment, Mt, resulting from eccentricity between the locations of the center of mass and the center of rigidity.
+For semi-rigid diaphragms, the distribution of forces to the vertical elements should be accounted, including the locations of the distributed masses.

-This inherent torsion is included automatically when performing a three-dimensional analysis using either a rigid or semirigid diaphragm.
-If a two-dimensional planar analysis is used, where permitted, the center of rigidity and center of mass for each story must be determined explicitly and the applied seismic forces must be adjusted accordingly.
+This inherent torsion is automatically included when performing a three-dimensional analysis using either a rigid or semirigid diaphragm.
+Suppose a two-dimensional planar analysis is used, where permitted.
+In that case, each story's center of rigidity and center of mass must be determined explicitly, and the applied seismic forces must be adjusted accordingly.

 For structures with flexible diaphragms (as defined in Section 12.3), vertical elements of the seismic force-resisting system are assumed to resist inertial forces from the mass that is tributary to the elements with no explicitly computed torsion.
 No diaphragm is perfectly flexible; therefore, some torsional forces develop even when they are neglected.